Using both Google Analytics 4 and Universal Analytics for reporting supremacy

 If you’re working across complicated multi-funnel channel marketing and advertising campaigns. ensuring a comprehensive attribution model that goes beyond first and last click is vital to measure and optimise performance.
 While this may veer slightly away from day to day use of GA from the perspective of the SEO, this does raise questions on the overall commercial readiness of GA4 for larger business and agencies that rely on it for their advertising campaigns.

-There are a lot resources online on attribution modelling within Universal Analytics and Google themselves cover it in detail on their analytics support.
+There are a lot of resources online on attribution modelling within Universal Analytics and Google themselves cover it in detail on their analytics support.
 While this is a big deficit within the current armoury of GA4, this may change at some point in the future.
 For now though, Universal Analytics still rules the roost in overall commercial use for big businesses.

 This is a huge plus for GA4.
 Traditionally, BigQuery integration was only available to users of the paid version of GA, that being GA 360.
 Now that it’s free with GA4 (although BigQuery comes with a cost) it allows us potential access to unsampled, limitless data and advanced analysis capabilities through BigQuery itself.